 - stay clear of parked or moving tractors, vehicles and equipment;

 - Health codes require NO PETS in the fields so please leave your pets at home where they will be more comfortable;

 - always call in advance to find out if the fruit/vegetables you want are available, to get directions, check our opening and closing hours;

 - walk in the rows, don't step on plants!

-- don't allow children to throw berries at each other;
+- don't allow children or adults to throw berries at each other;

-- drive slowly through the farm as there are children on the property and we would never want to lose one of these precious gifts.
+- drive slowly through the farm as there are children on the property and we would never want to lose one of our precious gifts.

 When you get home:

 - keep the fruit cool.
 Plan ahead to freeze, can, or make jam from the excess.

 - picking the best berries: Select firm, fully red berries.
 Berries DO NOT continue to ripen after they are picked!
 Ask us how to tell the difference.

 - U-pick berries are much healthier than store-bought and have a delicious taste.